-I’m always on the lookout for good recipes that can be made in bulk and frozen for later use (like when a new baby is born and cooking is difficult for a while).
-This recipe isn’t the quickest to prepare up-front, but it freezes really well and can be made in bulk.
+I’m always on the lookout for healthy recipes that can be made in bulk and frozen for later use (like when a new baby is born and cooking is difficult for a while).
+This moussaka recipe isn’t the quickest to prepare up-front, but it freezes really well and can be made in bulk.

-Moussaka Casserole Recipe
+A Meaty Moussaka Recipe

-- 1 pound of ground beef
+- 1 lb ground beef

 - 1 onion